Exception Handling in VB .Net

 • The Try block is compulsory.

-• The Try block is the region of the program where the main code is written and these codes may throw an exception, if any.
+• The Try block is the region of the program where the main code is written, and this code may throw an exception, if any.

 Catch